purcell/package-lint/README.md

 Checks to add in the short term:

 - WARN: Required version numbers of packages should be available for installation
-- WARN: Stable version numbers should be used in dependencies when possible

 Further checks for a future package-lint.el, some of which are currently performed by other flycheck checkers: